-- A. Initiate periodic reviews of all quarter courses, focusing on their content, intensity, and alignment with learning outcomes.
-Faculty members teaching quarter courses will be encouraged to have mid-course feedback sessions with students to gauge their perspective on course intensity and pacing. - B. The grad affairs committee will review the curriculum and structure of the 9610 classes.
+Recommendation #6: Course work (including the PhD Program: A. Initiate periodic reviews of all quarter courses, focusing on their content, intensity, and alignment with The department should: feedback sessions with students to gauge their perspective on course intensity and pacing A. monitor the level and content of the quarter courses and ensure that they meet the learning outcomes and are appropriately B. The grad affairs committee will review the curriculum and structure of the 9610 classes.
 This committee will closely analyze student feedback, exam outcomes, and teaching methods to identify areas of improvement.
 A comparative analysis will be conducted on comprehensive exam outcomes, distinguishing between students who have a strong background in the field and those who might not.
-This will allow the program to measure the effectiveness of the 9610 classes and make necessary adjustments.
+This will allow the sized. program to measure the effectiveness of the 9610 classes and make necessary adjustments.
+B. ensure that the 9610 classes achieve their objective.
 Faculty: The Dean's office supports the program's proposed plans.